norlab-ulaval/BorealHDR/README.md

 git clone git@github.com:norlab-ulaval/BorealHDR.git
 ```

+#### Download the datset

+You can download each trajectory independently in [BorealHDR Dataset](#borealhdr-dataset)'s section.
+Or, we also added a small part of a trajecotry direclty in this repository to allow quick testing of our setup.

 #### Docker

-If you have downloaded the dataset in another directory, the first step is to modify the last line of `.devcontainer/docker-compose.yaml` to mount the location of your data into the container at `/home/user/code/dataset_mount_point/`.
-If you did not download the dataset, we added a small part of a trajectory direclty into this repository to enable testing our pipeline.
+If you have downloaded the [BorealHDR Dataset](#borealhdr-dataset), the first step is to modify the last line of `.devcontainer/docker-compose.yaml` to mount the location of your data into the container at `/home/user/code/dataset_mount_point/`.

 Then, you can open the devcontainer in `vscode`, or build the image with `docker compose up --build`.
 ```bash